Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

 In the beginning, a simple spreadsheet will do.
 In fact, a simple spreadsheet will do for quite a while.

-You’ll be able to see how many people are clicking on your links in various places such as your marketing platforms, your website and of course your affiliate network.
+You’ll be able to see how many people are clicking on your links in various places such as your affiliate marketing platforms, your website and of course your affiliate network or affiliate program.

 How many sales did you get from a video ad, podcast, blog post, webinar or YouTube interview?
 Truth is, unless you’re tracking it you just won’t know.